 The program may include up to 8 units that are not in Table 1.
-Units chosen from the BA degree course are restricted to those offered by the following schools: Drama, Economics, English, French, German, History, Political Science, Russian, Sociology, Spanish and Latin American Studies.
-Each Upper Level units o chosen counts as 11⁄2 units.
-Upper Level units from the School of Economics are restricted to all those in Economic History plus 15.062, 15.072, 15.263 and 15.273.
+Subjects chosen from the BA degree course are restricted to those offered by the following schools: Drama, Economics, English, French, German, History, Political Science, Russian, Sociology, Spanish and Latin American Studies.
+Upper Level subjects from the School of Economics are restricted to all those in Economic History plus 15.062, 15.072, 15.263 and 15.273.
+(6 BA degree credit points at Level I or 4 credit points at Upper Level are equivalent to 1 unit.)